xp44mm/Notebook/RxInAction/02 Hello Rx.md

 }
 ```

 Every time OnStockTick is called with a new tick, the application needs to check whether an old price has already been saved to the dictionary.
-You use the TryGetValue method that returns true if the key you’re looking for exists in the dictionary, and then you set the out parameter with the value stored under that key.
+You use the TryGetValue method that returns true if the key you're looking for exists in the dictionary, and then you set the out parameter with the value stored under that key.

 Listing 2.5 OnStockTick event handler checking the existence of a stock